nugets241/Backend-SQLite-NodeJS-ExpressJS-2023/README.md

-# Back-End Development with SQLite, Node.js, and Express.js 2023
+#  Nodejs Sqlite Rest Api 2023

 This repository contains a Node.js application that implements a RESTful API using SQLite, along with a collection of SQL scripts for database management and exercise solutions.